nils-n/meetings-reminder-system/TESTING.md

       <td style="text-align:center"> TC1 (second pass) </td>
       <td> Validate that python modules pass PEP8 Validator with no significant issues  </td>
       <td> The line:  " checkbox in self.query("Checkbox") "
-        raised a PEP8 warning.
+        raised a PEP8 error.
 Textuals `query` method does not return iterables and therefore rasied this error.
 After converting the output of the `query` into an iterable, all tests passed.
       </td>
     </tr>
     <tr>